jayis1/Mbot6/README.md

 -   **`BOT_OWNER_ID`**: Your personal Discord User ID.
 This is used for owner-only commands.
 To get your ID, enable Developer Mode in Discord's settings, then right-click your username and select "Copy User ID".
 -   **`LOG_CHANNEL_ID`**: The ID of the Discord channel where the bot will send logs.
 Get this by enabling Developer Mode, right-clicking the channel, and selecting "Copy Channel ID".
     -   **⚠️ Warning:** The bot can be very verbose with its logging.
 It is highly recommended to create a separate, dedicated channel for logs to avoid spamming a general chat channel.
+    -   **💡 Tip:** To avoid potential Discord API rate-limiting from excessive logging, you can use the `?leave` command to make the bot leave the voice channel, which can help reduce log output.

 ---